glouppe/info8006-introduction-to-ai/lecture2.md

 ---

+class: middle

-# Dominance
+## Dominance

 - If $h_1$ and $h_2$ are both admissible and if $h_2(n) \geq h_1(n)$ for all $n$, then $h_2$ **dominates** $h_1$ and is *better* for search.
 - Given any admissible heuristics $h_a$ and $h_b$, $$h(n) = \max(h_a(n), h_b(n))$$ is also admissible and dominates $h_a$ and $h_b$.

 ---

+class: middle

-# Learning heuristics from experience
+## Learning heuristics from experience

 - Assuming an *episodic* environment, an agent can **learn** good heuristics by playing the game many times.
 - Each optimal solution $s^\*$ provides *training examples* from which $h(n)$ can be learned.